bit-cloner/simu-cleaner/README.md

 4. Asks user to either skip or clean the data
 5. If user selects clean, deletes incomplete chunks.
 Reduced AWS bill

+**Disclaimer**
+This publication is provided as is without any express or implied warranties.<br>
+While every effort has been taken to ensure the accuracy of the information contained in this publication, the authors/maintainers/contributors assume no responsibility for errors or omissions, or for damages resulting from the use of the information contained herein.

 ### Prerequisites
 1. AWS credentials with appropriate permissions to perform S3 actions
 ### How to get it